yifeng-qiu/golang-cheat-sheet/README.md

   c <- "Hello, Panic!"
   // panic: send on closed channel
   ```
-- A receive from a closed channel returns the zero value immediately
+- A receive from a closed channel returns the zero value immediately.

+   `Implication: a closed channel will be selected immediately, and get nil value of the channel type.
+Thus may cause the other channels in the select never get selected.`

   ```go
   var c = make(chan int, 2)